mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 }
 ```

 Each step in the array has “Type” and “Param” property which are common.
 But the “Param” property contains a step specific data, which are needed for execution of particular step type.
+These specific parameters use [workflow extensions model](Workflow.Extensions.Model).

 ## Framework code
 The basic framework functionality is approx 100 lines of the code [here](Workflow.Framework/Workflow.cs).

 The framework ensures that all steps are instantiated via reflection, based on the step type from the JSON definition.
-The specific parameters are deserialised by the framework and are injected as models into step instances.
+The specific parameters are deserialised by the framework and are injected as [step specific models](Workflow.Extensions.Model) into step instances.
 Finally, all steps are sequentially processed and concrete step functionality is called.

-Implementation of concrete steps functionality is covered by framework [extensions](##Extensibility).
+Implementation of concrete steps functionality is part of framework [extensions](#Extensibility).

 ## Usage